Upgrade Rails from 3.2 to 4.0

 In Rails 3, it is set to true,

 In Rails 4, it is set to false by default.
-To enable it add following in config file.
+To enable it, add the following in a config file.
 ActiveRecord::Base.include_root_in_json = true More details opens a new window

 # before: